 Peer review must be conducted responsibly.
 It is important that participants in peer review:

-give proper consideration to research that challenges or changes accepted ways of thinking.
+consider research that challenges, or changes accepted ways of thinking.

 It is similarly important that researchers commit to the following:

-Researchers whose work is undergoing peer review must not seek to influence the process or outcomes of the review process;
+Researchers whose work is undergoing peer review must not seek to influence the process or outcomes of the review process, and

-Researchers in receipt of public funding have a responsibility to participate in peer review processes; and
+Researchers in receipt of public funding have a responsibility to participate in peer review processes.